antoniog675/HTML-CSS-Portfolio-Project/README.md

 <ul>
     <li>Credits to Code isntitute for allowing me to use their README template as a reference and allowing me to use their pre-built website base<li>
     <li>Thanks to font-awesome for letting my use their services to be able to add icons in my webpage</li>
+    <li>Credit to pexels for the free videos available, was able to input 4 fitness videos that came from there.</li>
 </ul>
 <hr>
 <ul>